nice-digital/NICE-model-repo/docs/pages/walkthrough/code0a_walkthrough.html.md

 * That survival analysis will be conducted using state transition (markov) models and partitioned survival analysis (partSA)
 * The five input files, which are detailed within the documentation on the page [Input data](../input_data.qmd)

-There is a line of code to define `User_types`, but this appears to be legacy as it is not used anywhere.

 ::: {.cell}